 A quick way to determine if the track is out of alignment is to look at the rails.
 If there is a gap between the rollers on the door and the rail, or if you can see bends in the rails, you have a problem.
 This could become a dangerous situation and should be resolved immediately.

 If you are using a universal remote, it is possible that the transmitters are not working properly.
 You should consult the owners manual on the universal remote.
 The manual will tell you how to reset your transmitter’s frequency to make sure it is still communicating with the opener inside the garage.

 You might also want to check the antenna on the opener in the garage to see if it is being blocked.

 Cables or Tension Springs are Broken

-If you have broken tension springs this can be a very serious situation as it will likely lead to your cables breaking.
-Do not park your car in the garage if you are worried that the tension springs are broken, because if the cables snap they will act just like a breaking rubber band and could cause significant cosmetic damage to your car.
-Likewise, you and your family should stay away from the cables, and you should get a garage door repairman to your home immediately.
+If you have broken tension springs this can be a very serious situation.
+Unfortunately, it will likely lead to your cables breaking.
+Do not park your car in the garage if you are worried that the tension springs are broken.
+If the cables snap they can cause significant cosmetic damage to your car.
+Likewise, you and your family should stay away from the cables.
+And, most importantly, you should get a garage door repairman to your home immediately.

-So if your garage door remote or garage door remote app isn’t getting your garage door to move, there are multiple reasons this could be happening.
-If you’ve eliminated the easy fixes, you should consult with a professional garage door repair service.
+If the garage door remote or app isn’t getting your garage door to move, there are multiple reasons this could be happening.
+If you have eliminated the easy fixes, you should consult with a professional garage door repair service.

-CSS Garage Doors has in the business of installing and repairing garage doors throughout North Atlanta since 2009.
-You probably can’t create a problem with your garage door that we haven’t already seen and solved.
-So if your door won’t open or your remote doesn’t work, give us a call and we will get your garage door moving again.
+CSS Garage Doors has been in the business of installing and repairing garage doors throughout North Atlanta since 2009.
+You probably can’t create a problem that we haven’t solved.
+So, if your door won’t open or your remote doesn’t work, give us a call.
+We will get your garage door moving again.